tsprlng/nad-link/README.md

 Config
 -----

-Just change the YAML.
+Just change the config at the top of the script.
 Alias remote codes however you like.

 I'll point you again at [Morten Hustveit's page](http://www.ping.uio.no/~mortehu/nadlink/).